Weizhi-Zhong/Mod-Adapter/README.md

 # Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter (ICLR 26)
-The code will be released soon.
+The code will be released soon after the company's permission is obtained.

 # Citation